GitHub action

 The example yaml file below will enable Stringtale to run on all branches on all pushes.
 If you prefer a different workflow, please refer to the GitHub Actions documentation.

-Using Stringtale webhooks
+Using the Stringtale GitHub webhooks

-Alternatively to having Github trigger the workflow, you can also set up a webhook to trigger the GitHub action instead.
+Alternatively to having GitHub trigger the workflow, you can also set up a webhook to trigger the GitHub action instead.
 This however has the limitation that it only works for the main branch.
 This is a limitation of GitHub Actions.
 So if you want to run Stringtale on other branches, you will need to use the GitHub action.

 - Follow the steps above to set up the GitHub action for pushes, but replace the section